gardenlinux/glrd/README.md

   --s3-create-bucket    Create an S3 bucket.
   --s3-update           Update (merge) the generated files with S3.
   --log-level {ERROR,WARNING,INFO,DEBUG}
+  --output-all          Download and write all release files found in S3 to local disk.
+  --input-all           Upload all local release files to S3.
 ```

 ### Testing release creation